How to avoid overspending: tame your inner ape

 Once you’ve identified your true goals, it’s time to give them a home.
 Suncorp’s Everyday Options Account can help organise the financial planning process—allowing you to create up to 9 sub-accounts for each savings target!
 Label these accounts in the mobile banking app to remind yourself what you’re saving for.

 You can also opt for flexiRates, a feature that lets you earn higher interest rates by locking away a portion of your savings for periods up to 12 months.
 This helps you practise restraint—you can think rationally when you don’t have the immediate funds to splurge.
 Phil says this stops your ape in its tracks (think of it this way: you’re less likely to overeat if you don’t have snacks in the fridge).
-Open an Everyday Options Account and enjoy no monthly account keeping fee for the life of the account!
+Open an Everyday Options Account and enjoy no monthly account keeping fee.

 - Bucketing your money- The better way to save and spend